gsa-oes/office-of-evaluation-sciences/_projects/1801-USAGov-survey.md

 ## What was the program change?

 Evidence-based insights informed the design of three emails.
 One email included a photo of the USAGov team and personalized signature to make the request more personal, real, and trustworthy.
 A second email expressed gratitude before the personal survey request to promote survey completion through reciprocity.
-A third email included a timeline to show the process of how and when responses would be use to make government operations transparent.
+A third email included a timeline to show the process of how and when responses would be used to make government operations transparent.

 ## How did the evaluation work?